elewa-academy/Fundamentals/docs_src/6-organizing-development/README.md

 Complete at least 5 User Centered [template repos](https://github.com/elewa-academy/User-Centered-Template/blob/master/README.md), build a gallery landing page to feature them all, and include this landing page on your portfolio.

 When you're building your pages remember that the purpose of these projects is to __organize__ and __estimate__ their development cycle.
 Don't worry about making your websites super pretty, about using cool libraries, or having awesome features.
+You should even consider not using any JS or jQuery in your sites at all!
+Always choose the simplest possible implementation.

 For more detailed instructions on how to structure your development process you can read through the [template repos](https://github.com/elewa-academy/User-Centered-Template/blob/master/README.md).